alexsyo/test-cobol/README.md

 # Cobol is Awesome

-Simple simple test app to try the cobol funcionalities
+Simple test game to try the cobol funcionalities

 ## Try